electrumsv/electrumsv/README.rst

 If you downloaded the source archive (zip or tar.gz), you can run ElectrumSV from its top-level directory, without installing it on your system.

+If you are running from the Github repository, you are advised to use the latest release branch, which at this time is `releases/1.3`.
+The `master` branch is used for the latest development changes and is not guaranteed to be as stable, or to guarantee support for more advanced features we may have merged and later reconsider.

 To run ElectrumSV from its top-level directory, first install the core dependencies::

     pip3 install --user -r contrib/deterministic-build/requirements.txt